-Split level homes are a perfect home design for small lots and they work exceptionally well in hilly lots or ones that are narrow.
-What can make split level houses a bit more difficult to renovate is that they generally don’t have a lot of square footage.
+A split-level house is the perfect home design for small lots and they work exceptionally well in hilly lots or ones that are narrow.
+What can make split-level houses a bit more difficult to renovate is that they generally don’t have a lot of square footage.
 As the style became extraordinarily popular in the 1940s and 1950s, many of these homes are older now and need to be updated.
-This is where a split level renovation comes in.
+This is where a split-level remodel comes in.

 Remodeling is a huge undertaking, and it’s best to start with a plan.
-Below are some simple steps you can take to get the ball rolling on your split level renovation.
+Below are some simple steps you can take to get the ball rolling on your split-level remodel.

 Consider your needs.
 Are you looking for more storage space or to add a bedroom?
 Is your purpose an update so that your home doesn’t lose market value?
 The answers to these kinds of questions will help guide your home renovations.
 Once you know what you need it is time to set a reasonable budget.
 You don’t want to go overboard, but you also want to make sure you have enough money for the renovations that you want.

 Form follows function in mid-century modern style.
 The split-level homes were initially meant to be divided into a less formal and more masculine lower level, a more formal and feminine mid-level, and an upper level for the master bathroom and bedrooms.
 While it is easiest to house mancaves and a family room on the lower level, with a sewing or craft room and living room on the mid-floor and the master bedroom on the upper level, it is not necessary to maintain the original form or function.

 If you are considering adding an addition you may want to start there first.
 By knocking down a wall or two our contractors can add anything you’d like, either up or out.
 Some of the more common addition projects homeowners request are master bedroom suites, sunrooms, kitchens, or even a garage!
 If you can visualize it we can almost certainly make it happen!